-At the same time as Options are granted the Board may also grant to designated Outside Directors the right to convert a specified number of shares of Stock covered by such Options to cash, subject to the terms and conditions of this subsection 8(i).
-For each such Option so converted, the Outside Director shall be entitled to receive cash equal to the difference between the Outside Director's Option Price at the Fair Market Value of the Stock on the date of conversion.
-Such a right shall be referred to herein a Stock Appreciation Right (" SAR ").
-Outside Directors to whom a SAR has been granted shall be notifie of such grant and of the Options to which such SAR pertains.
-A SAR may be revoked by the Board, in sole discretion, at any time. () An Outside Director who has been granted a SAR may exercise such SAR during such periods as provided for by the Board.
-The SAR shall expire when the period of the subject Option expires.
-At the time an Outside Director converts one or more shares of Stock covered by an Option to cash pursuant to a SAR, such Outside Director must exercise one or more Options, which were granted at the same time as the Option subject to such SAR, for an equal number of shares of Stock.
-In the event that the number of shares and the Option Price per share of all shares of Stock subject to outstanding Options is adjusted as provided in the Plan, the above SARs shall automatically be adjusted in the same ratio which reflects the adjustment to the number of shares and the Option Price per share of shares and the Option Price per share of shares and the Option Price per share of all shares of Stock subject to outstanding to the number of shares and the Option Price per share of all shares of Stock subject to outstanding Options. (j) No Repricings .
+- (i) At the same time as Options are granted the Board may also grant to designated Outside Directors the right to convert a specified number of shares of Stock covered by such Options to cash, subject to the terms and conditions of this subsection 8(i).
+For each such Option so converted, the Outside Director shall be entitled to receive cash equal to the difference between the Outside Director's Option Price and the Fair Market Value of the Stock on the date of conversion.
+Such a right shall be referred to herein as a Stock Appreciation Right ("SAR").
+Outside Directors to whom a SAR has been granted shall be notified of such grant and of the Options to which such SAR pertains.
+A SAR may be revoked by the Board, in its sole discretion, at any time. - (ii) An Outside Director who has been granted a SAR may exercise such SAR during such periods as provided for by the Board.
+The SAR shall expire when the period of the subject Option expires. - (iii) At the time an Outside Director converts one or more shares of Stock covered by an Option to cash pursuant to a SAR, such Outside Director must exercise one or more Options, which were granted at the same time as the Option subject to such SAR, for an equal number of shares of Stock.
+In the event that the number of shares and the Option Price per share of all shares of Stock subject to outstanding Options is adjusted as provided in the Plan, the above SARs shall automatically be adjusted in the same ratio which reflects the adjustment to the number of shares and the Option Price per share of all shares of Stock subject to outstanding Options. - (j) No Repricings.
 No Option or SAR may be re-priced, replaced, re-granted through cancellation, or modified without stockholder approval (except in connection with a change in the Common Stock or the capitalization of the Corporation as provided in Section 7 hereof) if the effect would be to reduce the exercise price for the shares underlying such Option or SAR.
-In addition, no Option or SAR may be repurchased or otherwise cancelled in exchange for cash or another Award (except in connection with a change in the Common Stock or the capitalization of the Corporation as provided in Section 7 hereof) if the option Price or Grant Price of the SAR is equal to or less than the Fair Market Value of the Common Stock at the time of such repurchase or exchange.
+In addition, no Option or SAR may be repurchased or otherwise cancelled in exchange for cash or another Award (except in connection with a change in the Common Stock or the capitalization of the Corporation as provided in Section 7 hereof) if the Option Price or Grant Price of the SAR is equal to or less than the Fair Market Value of the Common Stock at the time of such repurchase or exchange.
 Notwithstanding anything herein to the contrary, the Committee may take any such action set forth in this subsection 8(j) subject to the approval of the stockholders.
-9. Restricted Shares The Board may from time to time designate those Outside Directors who shall receive Restricted Share Awards.
-Each grant of Restricted Shares under the Plan shall be evidenced by a notice from the Board to the Outside Director.
-The notice shall contain such terms and conditions, not inconsistent with the Plan, as shall be determined by the Board and shall indicate the number of Restricted Shares awarded and the following terms and conditions of the award. (a) Grant of Restricted Shares .
-The Board shall determine the number of Restricted Shares to be included in the grant and the period or periods during which the Transferability Restrictions applicable to the Restricted Shares will be in force (the " Restricted Period ").
-The Restricted Period may be the same for all Restricted Shares granted at a particular time to any one Outside Director or may be different with respect to different Outside Directors or with respect to various of the Restricted Shares granted to the same Outside Director, as determined by the Board at the time of grant. (b) Transferability Restrictions .
-During the Restricted Period, Restricted Shares may not be sold, assigned, transferred or otherwise disposed of, or mortgaged, pledged or otherwise encumbered.
-Furthermore, an Outside Director's right, if any, to receive Stock upon termination of the Restricted Period may not be assign or transferred except by will or by the laws of descent and distribution.
-In order to enforce the limitations imposed upon the